Sex isn't binary, and we should stop acting like it is

 The doctor’s office is often the first place people learn about being intersex, usually when it pertains to themselves or a child.
 If — instead of recommending that intersex children be raised as either male or female — doctors educated patients and parents about the sex spectrum, it would help people feel accepted in their bodies and change attitudes about what's normal.
 But it's also important to add similar education to traditional sex ed in the classroom.
 Simply teaching about the spectrum of sex can begin to break down stigma.

 Currently, discrimination based on sex and gender is widespread.
-For example, the language used in legal documents like licenses and passports often conflates sex and gender, and in many arenas of life, the law offers protection only for binary sexes/genders.
+For example, the language used in legal documents like licenses and passports often conflates sex and gender, and in many areas of life, the law offers protection only for binary sexes/genders.
 Even when certain states, like California, have acted progressively and enabled people to choose non-binary as a gender marker on their driver's licenses, the federal government has been slow to catch up.
 This leaves people vulnerable in many ways, including the workplace, housing market, and healthcare.

 There are a few positive examples the US could follow: some countries, including Australia, allow people to self-identify as a third gender or sex.
 Germany also allows a third sex designation, but only if the person is born with intersex traits.
 Though there are a few countries that allow for identification as a third sex, they don't necessarily offer legal protection of this third sex.
 (Many, for instance, don't have laws that prevent medically unnecessary surgeries from being performed on intersex people without their consent.)
 Just creating a new box to fit people in doesn't necessarily solve the problem.